Film Photography and Sensors

-For more than 20 years, we have owned and operated airborne film cameras.
-Currently, we operate four of the legendary Zeiss RMK TOP 15 cameras in our inventory.
-Although aerial color infrared film is no longer available, we routinely collect aerial photos with black-and-white or color film.
-In most cases, we will fly a project using film at the request of the client.
-If the client has no preference, we will select either film or digital camera based on our experience as to which will result in the most successful mapping project.
+For more than 30 years, we have owned and operated airborne film cameras.
+In the past, we operated four of the legendary Zeiss RMK TOP 15 cameras in our inventory.
+Although aerial color infrared film was discontinued several years prior, we routinely collected aerial photos with black-and-white or color film.

 The Legendary Zeiss RMK TOP 15 Film Cameras

 Designed as a state-of-the-art photogrammetric camera, the Zeiss RMK TOP cameras we have represent the current state of the art for film aerial mapping cameras which produce geometrically accurate, high-resolution photos.
 All of our RMK TOP cameras are relatively new and have been proven on project use.
 Our first RMK TOP camera in our inventory was manufactured in 1998, and our fourth and latest camera was delivered to us in November of 2005.
 A Track Air Flight Management System is installed in each aircraft, and controls all camera position and exposure operations during the flight.
 The Track Air – RMK TOP system also automatically annotates each film frame with all individual site identification data.
 A north arrow is also automatically exposed in the data strip by the RMK TOP cameras as an orientation aid.

 Our twin-engine aircraft that have RMK TOP cameras installed have a Zeiss T-AS gyro mount as the camera mounting system.
 This mounting system stabilizes the camera and prevents many tip and tilt issues during the photography and simplifies the crab correction operation for the photographer.